uspki/policies/certificate-policy.md

 - Domain Validated:
   - {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) domain-validated(1)} (2.23.140.1.2.1),
-  - if the Certificate complies with these Requirements but lacks Subject Identity Information that is verified in accordance with Section 3.2.2.1 or Section 3.2.3.
+  - if the Certificate complies with the Baseline Requirements but lacks Subject Identity Information that is verified in accordance with Section 3.2.2.1 or Section 3.2.3.

-If the Certificate asserts	the	policy identifier	of 2.23.140.1.2.1, then it shall not	include	organizationName,	givenName, surname, streetAddress, localityName, stateOrProvinceName, or postalCode in the Subject field.
+If the Certificate assertsthe	policy identifier	of 2.23.140.1.2.1, then it shall not include	organizationName or stateOrProvinceName in the Subject field.

 - Organization Validated:
   - {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) organization-validated(2)} (2.23.140.1.2.2),
-  - if the Certificate complies with these Requirements and includes Subject Identity Information that is verified in accordance with Section 3.2.2.1.
+  - if the Certificate complies with the Baseline Requirements and includes Subject Identity Information that is verified in accordance with Section 3.2.2.1.

-If the Certificate asserts the policy identifier of 2.23.140.1.2.2, then it shall also include organizationName, stateorProvinceName and countryName in the Subject field in accordance with Section 7.1.4.2.2.
+If the Certificate asserts the policy identifier of 2.23.140.1.2.2, then it shall also include organizationName, stateorProvinceName and countryName in the Subject field.
 All information shall be verified in accordance with Section 3.2.2.1.

-Certificates under this policy shall not assert the Individual Validated Certificate Policy identifiers reserved by the CAB Forum.
-  - {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) individual-validated(3)} (2.23.140.1.2.3)

 #### 7.1.6.2.
 Root CA Certificates
 A Root CA Certificate shall not contain the certificatePolicies extension.